octoberv29/android-movies-app/README.md

 1. Implemented MVVM architecture while following some of the  principles of Clean Architecture.
 2. Used clearly defined data and ui layers with corresponding package names.
 3. Used Dagger for dependency injection and used different scopes when it was needed.
+4. Used RxJava on discover and details functionality and Kotlin Coroutines on search functionality for network operations.
+Usually I would use only one technology, but to showcase the knowledge of both I decided to build different functionalities on different technologies.

 data: